Topic permissions

 In this article, you will learn how Slab's topic permission works and how it affects the posts inside the topic.

-• Who can access: controls the visibility of the topic and its posts in your Slab organization
+• Who can access: controls the visibility of the topic and its posts in your Slab organization.

-Who can access setting
+The Who can access setting

 • Open

-It can have any type of subtopics.
+• It can have any type of subtopic.

 • Private